Physical and Occupational Therapy for Vascular Anomalies Patients

 • Specialty treatment programs such as Complete Decongestive Therapy

-• No PT recommendation if not indicated
+• No physical therapy recommendation if not indicated

-• Therapeutic activities: Range of motion, Strengthening, Balance training, Coordination, Endurance
+• Therapeutic activities.
+Range of motion, Strengthening, Balance training, Coordination, Endurance

-• Decongestive exercise: promote venolymphatic return in order to reduce pain and/or swelling
+• Decongestive exercise.
+Promote venolymphatic return in order to reduce pain and/or swelling

 • Compression garments